-The Labour Code answers a fundamental question: do workers have the right to band together into unions to bargain with their employer?
+The Labour Code answers a basic question: do workers have the right to band together into unions to bargain with their employer?

 Depending on the way the Code is written, the answer is sometimes yes, and sometimes no.

-The Labour Code developed by the BC Liberals is tilted toward employers who want to keep unions out.
-In February 2018, the NDP government announced a review of the Labour Code.
-They invited citizens to provide input in writing and in person.
+Between 2001 and 2017, the BC Liberals designed the Labour Code for employers who wanted to keep unions out.
+In February 2018, the NDP government announced a review of the Code.
+They invited citizens to provide input — in writing and in person.

-- A restriction on employer interference in certification drives (restore former Sections 6 & 8): our union has undertaken many organizing drives which have been defeated by an aggressive employer campaigns against the Union.
+- A restriction on employer interference in certification drives (restore former Sections 6 & 8).
+Our union has undertaken many organizing drives which have been defeated by aggressive employer campaigns.

-- Limits on the ability to contract below Employment Standards minimums: the continued ability for disreputable unions and employers to contract below employment standards minimums negatively impacts the efforts of legitimate employers and union.
+- Limits on the ability to contract below Employment Standards minimums.
+Some so-called unions work with employers to contract below employment standards minimums.
+This punishes legitimate employers and unions.

-- A prohibition on “partial decertification”which is used by employers to divide groups of workers and which is conceptually inconsistent with the Union’s obligation to represent bargaining units as a whole.
+- A prohibition on “partial decertification”.
+This tactic allows employers to divide groups of workers and then destroy the union piece by piece.
+Unions are not allowed to build bargaining units piece by piece; they are obliged to sign up bargaining units as a whole.

-In its submission, IUOE Local 115 also called for an independent review of construction labour relations, given the special nature of a construction industry where workers are mobile, work is project-based, and employers are grouped together in shifting patterns.
+Local 115 also called for an independent review of construction labour relations.
+The construction industry operates under special conditions, where workers are mobile, work is project-based, and employers are grouped together in shifting patterns.

-Union representatives appeared before the Review Panel during their round of consultations, sharing our experience with the Labour Code and responding to questions.
+Representatives from our Local appeared before the Labour Code Review Panel during their public hearings.
+We shared our experience with the Labour Code and responded to questions.

-Our union, and other Building Trades unions, will continue to meet with government representatives and work for a Labour Code that is fair, consistent and balanced.
+Our union, and other Building Trades unions, will continue to work for a Labour Code that is fair, consistent and balanced.